poa00/ahk-mso/docs/People-Connector-(Changelog).md

 # People Connector Changelog

+* 2020-11-11
+	- Refactoring Outlook2Excel -> Emails2Excel.
+Works for any email selection (not only outlook).
+Based on People_Email2Name
 * 2020-10-30
   - Bug fix: if selection is a single email (e.g. copy email from Teams visit card)
   - Add Connections Open Network View